styled-components/jest-styled-components/README.md

 ## Serializer

 The serializer can be imported separately from `jest-styled-components/serializer`.

+### Per Snapshot

-This makes it possible to use this package with [specific-snapshot](https://github.com/igor-dv/jest-specific-snapshot) and other libraries.
+It is possible to use this package with [specific-snapshot](https://github.com/igor-dv/jest-specific-snapshot) and other libraries.

 ```js
 import React from 'react'